top of page

 Church35.jpg

-As a committed man of God, Pastor Williams’ marching mantra is the Church's motto: “One Team, One Heart, Unified to Impact Lives.”
-His outstanding leadership model is the way.
+As a committed man of God, Pastor Williams’ marching mantra serves as the Church’s motto: “One Team, One Heart, Unified to Impact Lives.”
+His outstanding leadership model sets the standard.

 bottom of page